steveklabnik/rust_for_rubyists/book/chapter-01.rst

       io::println("hello?");
   }

-Here's a parallell "Hello World" in Rust:
+Here's a parallel "Hello World" in Rust:

 ::